BA in Chinese Language & Literature

 The BA program is excellent preparation for a variety of careers as well as the Master of Arts in Chinese Language and Culture.

 Questions about the Chinese major?
-Contact Liana Chen.
+Contact Hongyuan Dong.

 Departmental Honors